yduf/yduf.github.io/_posts/2026-02-01-config-chezmoi.md

 # Git Sync

-Leverage a git repo to syncronize everything
+Leverage a git repo to synchronize everything
 Create a [dotfile](https://github.com/yduf/dotfiles) repo on github and attach it to _chezmoi_

 {% highlight bash %}